Body snatching: Use in medical schools

-The demand for cadavers for human dissection grew as medical schools were established in the United States.
+The demand for cadavers for human dissection grew as medical schools were established in America.
 This was due to the demand for students to have more first-hand experiences with multiple cadavers, rather than observing dissections on only one specimen.
 The sudden advances in surgery were what brought on this demand for cadavers for medical school students to learn more about internal anatomy.
-Between the years of 1758 and 1788, only 63 of the 3500 physicians in the Colonies had studied abroad, namely at the University of Edinburgh Medical School.
+Between the years of 1758 and 1788, only 63 of the 3500 physicians in the colonies had studied abroad, namely at the University of Edinburgh Medical School.
 Study of anatomy legitimized the medical field, setting it apart from homeopathic and botanical studies.
 Later, in 1847, physicians formed the American Medical Association, in an effort to differentiate between the "true science" of medicine and "the assumptions of ignorance and empiricism" based on an education without the experience of human dissection.
 In addition, the medical community wanted to grow medical students’ knowledge and improve their education by creating a licensing system to terminate those who only went to medical school for pleasantry.
 By requiring training in anatomy as a prerequisite, this demanded the need for cadavers for medical school students for their graduation.

 University of Pennsylvania Medical School

-The University of Pennsylvania was the first medical school in America in the 18th century.
-In 1762, John Morgan and William Shippen Jr. founded the medical department of University of Pennsylvania.
-Shippen put an advertisement in the Pennsylvania Gazette in November 1762 announcing his lectures about the "art of dissecting, injections, etc." The cost was "five pistoles."
+The University of Pennsylvania was the first medical school opened in America.
+In 1762, John Morgan and William Shippen Jr. founded the medical department of the University of Pennsylvania.
+Shippen put an advertisement in the Pennsylvania Gazette in November 1762 announcing his lectures about the "art of dissecting, injections, etc." The cost was "five pistoles".
 In 1765, his house was attacked by a mob, claiming the doctor had desecrated a church's burying ground.
 The doctor denied this and made known that he only used bodies of "suicides, executed felons, and now and then one from the Potter's Field".

-Later in the 19th century, this school issued an anatomy law that would be state-wide, which was issued around the statement of grave-robbing.
-This was due to an organized group of grave robbers in Philadelphia.
-Senator William James McKnight was the person behind the upbringing of the state-wide anatomy law and was involved in grave-robbing himself after this act was finalized to the public.
+In response to an organized group of grave robbers operating in Philadelphia, the state passed the Pennsylvania Anatomy Act of 1883, which provided legal solutions to supply medical and dental schools with human cadavers for dissection and scientific research and imposed harsher penalties for grave robbing.
+Senator William James McKnight was a sponsor of this legislation, yet was involved in grave robbing himself after the act was passed.